sstenchlak/website-cacher/README.md

 npm run build
 ```

 Then you have to copy all the files from `WebClient/dist` and `WebClient/static` directories into `static/` directory where the server is located.
-These files will be hosted by a WebsiteCacher to a client with offline webpages.
+These files will be hosted by a Website=Cacher to a client with offline webpages.
 ```PowerShell
 cp WebClient/dist/*
 ```